|

 Eowyn stared at the healer open-mouthed.
 "I hit him?"

 Legolas nodded.
-"Master Dínendal," she called

-me.
-I cannot think why I would have done such a thing"
+am so sorry.
+Please forgive me.
+I cannot think why I would have

 "Please do not be concerned, my lady," said Dínendal

 graciously.
-"You were deliriousand I have had many
+"You were seeing things; ramblingand I

 "How is Finrod?" asked Legolas.